 It contains almond milk and sweetened with a hint of coconut milk for flavor.
 The blueberries and banana are to be frozen to reduce the need for ice cubes.

-Just fire up the blender and you’ll be enjoying this iced cold smoothie in no time!
+Just fire up the blender and you’ll be enjoying this ice-cold smoothie that tastes like hopes and dreams in no time!